Tesla Is Finally Getting A Handle On Its Reliability Problems

 Tesla’s (TSLA) Model S luxury sedan scored an above average rating in reliability from Consumer Reports.
 This is an abrupt upgrade from the previous below average rating for the Model S. The implications here are big.

 If the Model S were the only car Tesla made, Tesla would have at least the sixth highest reliability rating of any car brand.
-It would share the top of the rankings with Toyota (TM), Lexus, Kia (OTCPK:KIMTF), Audi (VKLAY), and BMW (OTCPK:BMWYY).
+It would share the top of the rankings with Toyota (TM), Lexus, Kia (OTCPK:KIMTF), Audi (OTCPK:VLKAY), and BMW (OTCPK:BMWYY).
 Tesla would be ahead of Honda (HMC), Porsche (OTCPK:POAHF), Mercedes-Benz (OTCPK:DDAIF), Ford (F), Volkswagen, Chevrolet (GM), and many others.

-Model S. Source: Tesla.
+Model S. Source: Tesla

 Tesla’s actual rating is bogged down by the Model X luxury SUV.
 The Model X is the worst car that Consumer Reports rates in terms of reliability.
 This puts Tesla’s overall ranking at 21st out of 27 brands, ahead of Lincoln, Volvo (OTCPK:VOLVY), Dodge (FCAU), Ram, GMC, and Cadillac.
 Tesla climbed four spots in the rankings from 2016 to 2017.